johnvenkiah/CI_MS2_John_Venkiah/README.md

 **User stories/site-owner goals covered:**

+1. Easily navigate the websites pages via the menu or links provided
 2. Be presented with a well designed, user-friendly interface
 3. Experience the same quality in design, user interaction and structure on small mobile devices, tablets as on larger screens
 4. Get responses and confirmation from the website by my interactions with it